YINI-lang/YINI-spec/YINI-Specification.md

 ## 6. String Literals
 In YINI, string literals can be enclosed in either single quotes `'` or double quotes `"`, or optionally in triple double quotes `"""`.
 You may use whichever is preferred or most appropriate for the context.

 **YINI supports four types of string literals**, distinguished by an optional prefix character before the opening quote `'` or `"` (**except for triple-quoted strings** `"""`, which do not support any prefix).
-Multi-line strings can be achieved using Hyper Strings or triple-quoted strings.
+YINI supports multi-line strings via Hyper Strings or triple-quoted strings.

 If no prefix is used, the string is treated as a **raw string literal** by default.